-If you experience mobility issues due to illness or injury (even if only temporary), please report this to the Department Safety Officer, Gary Douglas (gary.douglas@eng.ox.ac.uk).
+If you experience mobility issues due to illness or injury (even if only temporary), please report this to the Department Safety Officer, Philip Paling (philip.paling@eng.ox.ac.uk).
 This is so that appropriate help can be arranged at a local level which will be available in the event of an emergency evacuation.